Battle of Danubyu: Battle

 In March 1825, the British opened the battle with a major attack under heavy artillery fire.
 The initial British strategy under General Cotton was to attack each section of the stockade in succession.
 Some 600 men attacked the first section of the stockade close to a "White Pagoda".
 After some heavy close quarter fighting, the British drove off the Burmese from the first section.
 Hoping to pressure the Burmese, General Cotton then ordered 200 men of the 89th Regiment and the Madras European Regiment under Lieutenant Colonel Mallet to attack the second section of the stockade.
 They once again attacked at the point of a bayonet under the covering fire from British artillery but the Burmese had been ready and unleashed a devastating musketry that destroyed the attack.
 Captain Frederick Doveton described the casualties from the Burmese fusillade, "one-half of our men having fallen ere they could reach the works, and two valuable officers of H.M.
 89th, Captains Rose and Cannon, having been killed."
 Out of the 200 men, over 130 were killed or wounded.
-Rather than continue forward, the British withdrew abandoning both captured defenses.
+Rather than continue forward, the British withdrew, abandoning both captured defenses.

 With the British retreating, Bandula attempted to break the siege leading out sorties with foot soldiers, cavalry, and 17 fighting elephants.
 But the elephants were stopped by rocket fire and the cavalry found it impossible to move against the sustained British artillery fire.

 On 1 April, the British launched a major attack, pounding down on the town with their heavy guns and raining their rockets on every part of the Burmese line.
 Bandula was killed by a mortar shell.
-Bandula had walked around the fort to boost the morale of his men, in his full insignia under a glittering golden umbrella, disregarding the warnings of his generals that he would prove an easy target for the enemy's guns.
+Bandula had walked around the fort to boost the morale of his men, he stood out in his full insignia under a glittering golden umbrella, disregarding the warnings of his generals that he would prove an easy target for the enemy's guns.
 After Bandula's death, the Burmese evacuated Danubyu.